Bono: Activism and philanthropy

 Since 1999, Bono has become increasingly involved with raising awareness of the plight of Africa and campaigning on its behalf.
 From 1999 to 2000, Bono was involved with the Jubilee 2000 coalition, working as an activist on its Drop the Debt campaign.
 He met with U.S. Treasury Secretary Lawrence Summers, and with U.S. Republican politicians such as Jesse Helms, John Kasich, Orrin Hatch, J. Dennis Hastert, and Dick Armey in an effort to secure bipartisan support for the U.S. forgiving the debt of developing countries.
 He has met with several influential politicians, including former U.S. President George W. Bush and former Canadian Prime Minister Paul Martin.
 During a March 2002 visit to the White House, Bono lobbied Bush to provide financial assistance to developing countries.
 The following year, Bush signed legislation authorising the President's Emergency Plan for AIDS Relief program, which has been credited with saving 17 million lives over its lifetime.
 Bush told Bono that the initiative "never would have made it out of Congress had [Bono] not been engaged".

 The advocacy non-government organisation (NGO) DATA (Debt, AIDS, Trade, Africa) was established in 2002 by Bono and Bobby Shriver, along with activists from Drop the Debt.
 The organisation was funded by the Bill & Melinda Gates Foundation, George Soros, and Edward W. Scott.
 In 2004, Bono and Shriver co-founded the One Campaign, with the aim of eliminating extreme poverty and disease in Africa by building citizen support.
 The organisation received a $3 million grant from the Bill & Melinda Gates Foundation.
 In 2006, Bono and Shriver collaborated again to found (Red), an organization that licenses the Product Red brand to partner companies to raise money for the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 Each company creates a product with the Product Red logo, and a percentage of the profits from the sale of these labelled products benefit the Global Fund.
 Partner companies include American Express, Apple, Converse, Motorola, Microsoft, Dell, The Gap, Giorgio Armani, Nike, and Starbucks; Bono was involved with securing most of Red's corporate partners.
 In October 2007, it was announced that DATA and One Campaign would merge in the United States and that the new organization would be known simply as One.
 Red currently operates as a sister organisation of One.
 As of December 2018, One has 10 million members, 3 million of whom are in Africa.
 As of December 2020, Red has generated $650 million to support HIV/AIDS grants.
+In 2023, Bono announced he would leave the board of directors of the One Campaign at the end of the year.